 “Anything with four legs can cause a delayed food reaction that doesn’t happen right away like with typical food allergies,” says Dr. Lavi.
 “Most people say ‘Oh boy, I’m in Hell’ within a few minutes, but in this unusual case it takes between four and six hours for a horrible reaction to occur.”
 The truly weird part of this animal meat allergy, called alpha-gal allergy, is that it most commonly affects people who have been bitten by a Lone Star tick, prevalent in the southeast United States.
 Symptoms include rash, nausea, cramps, sneezing, headache, and stuffy nose.

-Add this to your list of excuses to skip the gym: exercise-induced anaphylaxis.
-This rare allergy is actually triggered by food you eat before working out.
-Unlike regular food allergies, sufferers don’t have a reaction until after they start physically exerting themselves; once they do, skin and respiratory symptoms pop out of nowhere.
+This is so rare that it’s unlikely you’ll be able to add this to your list of excuses to skip the gym: exercise-induced anaphylaxis.
+This uncommon allergy is actually triggered by the food you eat before working out.
+Unlike regular food allergies, people with this condition don’t have a reaction until after they start physically exerting themselves; once they do, skin and respiratory symptoms pop out of nowhere.
 “Exercise heats your body up and your immune system reacts to the proteins breaking down in your stomach,” says Dr. Lavi.
 Wheat, seafood, celery, and cheese are foods found to be a trigger in those with the condition.

-People who are allergic to latex will also be allergic to condoms made of it.
+People who are allergic to latex will also be allergic to condoms made of latex.
 Doctors became aware of latex allergies when latex gloves were prevalent in medical settings many years ago, says Dr. Halverson.
-Check the list of ingredients before slipping on a rubber.
+You and your partner should check the list of ingredients before choosing a condom.

 If you break out in hives on a hot, humid day, you could have an allergic reaction to your own sweat.
 “It’s called cholinergic urticaria and pops up out of the blue.
 You get little bumps that itch like sin and when you cool down they go away real fast,” says Dr. Lavi.